 Irrigation is currently limited to 2 unassigned days per week, 8 minutes per station.

 On April 1, 2015, Governor Brown issued an Executive Order directing that the State Water Resources Control Board impose restrictions on urban water users to achieve a statewide 25% reduction in potable urban water use.
 On May 5, 2015, the State adopted new regulations and mandated a 24% reduction in potable water use for Vallecitos from 2013 demands.

-On May 20, 2015, Vallecitos' Board of Directors adopted emergency drought restrictions under Ordinance 195 (to supplement Ordinance 162), to limit all outdoor irrigation, excluding certified agricultural or commercial growers, during the months of June through October to 2 unassigned days per week/8 minutes per station.
+On May 20, 2015, Vallecitos' Board of Directors adopted emergency drought restrictions under Ordinance 195 (to supplement Ordinance 162), to limit all outdoor irrigation, excluding certified agricultural or commercial growers, to 2 unassigned days per week/8 minutes per station.

 Water Waste Patrols: To help the District achieve water conservation targets, Vallecitos staff began patrolling the community looking for water waste in May.
 Almost all of the violations being found are for sprinkler runoff, which occurs when the water from the sprinklers over-sprays or drains onto hard surfaces, such as the sidewalk or gutter.
 To ensure that our customers' yards stay off our radar, we recommend: